FAQ – Glossary for non-geeks who’d like to understand

 What a given person at a given moment has yet to experience.
 When it comes to time travel, it is often necessary to use such notions.
 As saying “the future” may elicit the question “from the vantage point of which observer ?”.

 Perhaps the writers changed their mind, or something was revealed to be different from what it was thought to be so far, or perhaps time travel changed the past.
 Or maybe a writer accidentally contradicted something previously established and it becomes the new status quo.

 In DC Heroes, this is casting a spell through a ceremony rather than doing so on the fly, as if magic spells were super-powers.
 A ritual may require incantations, pentagrams, rare materials, occult tomes, astrological alignments, etc. – and most of all, time.

-Depending upon context, the abbreviation of either a Role-Playing Game or a Rocket-Propelled Game (a sort of light rocket launcher)
+Depending upon context, the abbreviation of either a Role-Playing Game or a Rocket-Propelled Grenade (a sort of light rocket launcher).

-In the Marvel Universe, a polar “Lost World” area with jungles, dinosaurs, primitive tribes, hidden Atlantean secrets, the works.
+In the Marvel Universe, a polar “Lost World” area with jungles, dinosaurs, low-tech communities, hidden Atlantean secrets, the works.

 Even comments made by other characters in the primary source, or captions, are a secondary sources since they are opinions rather than fact.